-State of California County of } ss.

-I (name of notary public), Notary Public, certify that on original power of attorney and the copy of the power of att the copy is a true and correct copy of the original power of torney.
-I further certify that
+State of California County of } the original power of attorney as , Notary Public, certify that on (date) , I examined and the copy of the power of attorney.
+I further certify that ppy of the original power of attorney.

-NOTARY PUBLIC SIGNATURE NOTARY PUBLIC SEAL

-NOTE: It is not acceptable to affix a notary public seal and signature to a document without the notarial wording.
+-NOTE: It is not acceptable to affix a notary public seal and signature to a document without the notarial wording.